jfo/blog/source/drafts/making-sounds.md

-There is a lot more that goes into what a note actually *sounds* like, tonally, but the fundamental frequency of the wave, usually but not always the lowest frequency in a sound,is what defines the pitch that we perceive.
+There is a lot more that goes into what a note actually *sounds* like, tonally, but the fundamental frequency of the wave, usually but not always the lowest frequency in a sound, is what defines the pitch that we perceive.
 Take a look at this chart:

 ![img](http://www.sengpielaudio.com/FrequenzenKlavier09.jpg)